-Several park elements feature a zig zag pattern that inspired the Smithe and Richards Park playground.
+Several park elements feature a zig-zag pattern that inspired the design of the Smithe and Richards Park playground.
 Three towers appear wrapped loosely in a ribbon that connects the towers both visually and functionally.
-The towers have multiple points of entry and egress, including two winding tube slides.
-The tower cladding was strategically designed to offer views in different directions, but also to ensure transparency for caregiver supervision.
+The towers have multiple points of entry and egress, including two winding slides.
+The tower cladding is gapped to offer views in all directions.
+It also ensures transparency for caregiver supervision.